This is a collaborative post or advertisement.

 The flooring in your home can make a big difference.
 Carpets hold a lot of the allergens from the air and even when regularly vacuumed can harbour dust and allergens.
 By opting for wood flooring you eliminate these things as much as possible.

 Many soft furnishings have the same problem.
-By choosing easy to clean cushion covers and things like vinyl or leather furniture can make a difference too.
-Even if you just add pillow protectors etc and regularly was your duvet this will make a difference.
+Choosing easy-to-clean cushion covers and things like vinyl or leather furniture can make a difference too.
+Even if you just add pillow protectors etc and regularly wash your duvet this will make a difference.

 Reducing clutter and anything which gathers dust like blinds can make a difference too.
 I have recently bought Ben new bedroom furniture so he has lots of storage and it is easier to keep clean.